prkumar/uplink/README.rst

 Further, uplink has optional integrations and features.
 You can view a full list of available extras `here <http://uplink.readthedocs.io/en/latest/install.html#extras>`_.

-When installing Uplink with ``pip``, you can specify any number of extras using the format:
+When installing Uplink with ``pip``, you can select extras using the format:

 ::